KNOW YOUR LIQUID: BATCHED COCKTAILS

-We then have a choice whether to dilute the cocktail to service strength or keep it at bottling strength, both of which have their own pros and cons.
+We then have a choice whether to dilute the cocktail to service-strength or keep it at bottling strength, both of which have their own pros and cons.

 Alternatively, we can pre-mix the ingredients to bottling strength to increase the shelf life outside of refrigeration.
 This then means that the drink must be stirred and shaken, adding to the guest’s experience.

-Ageing and marrying ingredients in casks has been around for centuries.
+Aging and marrying ingredients in casks has been around for centuries.
 For example, the use of oak casks can have a marked effect on the complexity of the cocktail by adding various flavours.

-Choose a 1-3 litre cask and allow the cocktail to rest for an unspecified period of time.
-As we are ageing in a natural material, the results will vary, so it is advised that you monitor the liquid on a daily basis to ensure that it is balanced and palatable.
+Choose a 1-3 liter cask and allow the cocktail to rest for an unspecified period of time.
+As we are aging in a natural material, the results will vary, so it is advised that you monitor the liquid on a daily basis to ensure that it is balanced and palatable.
 Once the desired element of the cask’s character has been attained, simply empty, filter and bottle the liquid for service.